CodeGallantX/LAMATA-SIMULATOR/README.md

 - The simulator includes standing and sitting queues.
 - Cowry cards are used for fare payment.
-- The journey includes stops at Ikorodu, Oshodi, Mile 12, Ojota, Maryland, and the final destination.
+- The journey includes stops at Mile 12, Ojota, Maryland, and the final destination -- **Oshodi**.

 Feel free to explore the simulation, and happy virtual commuting! 🚌💳